 River Plate, Boca Juniors set for Copa Libertadores final

+MADRID (AP) — Madrid turned into Buenos Aires for a night Sunday, with tens of thousands of Argentine fans transforming Real Madrid’s Santiago Bernabeu into a stadium of their own.

-MADRID (AP) — One of the most anticipated matches in South American soccer finally came to a conclusion in Madrid on Sunday, with River Plate celebrating victory over fierce Argentine rival Boca Juniors in the twice-suspended final of the Copa Libertadores.
+River Plate fans were the only ones celebrating in the end, both at home and in Spain, after the historic victory over fierce rival Boca Juniors in the twice-suspended final of the Copa Libertadores.

-Nearly a month after the first leg was played in Argentina, River came from behind to defeat Boca 3-1 in the second leg after extra time to win South America’s equivalent of the Champions League 5-3 on aggregate.
+River came from behind to beat the rival 3-1 in the second leg after extra time to win South America’s equivalent of the Champions League 5-3 on aggregate.

+One of the most anticipated matches in South American soccer finally came to a conclusion, nearly a month after the first leg was played in Argentina.

+The final capped one of the most embarrassing chapters in South American soccer, which saw its leaders unable to stage the historic match on the continent.
+The second leg had to be played in the Spanish capital after it was marred by fan violence in Buenos Aires two weeks ago, when Boca players were injured before the game after River fans attacked the team bus with rocks, bottles and wood.

 It was River’s fourth Copa Libertadores title, and first since 2015.
 Boca Juniors remained on six titles and missed a chance to tie Argentina’s Independiente as the competition’s most successful club.

+“River was the better team throughout the entire tournament,” said Matias Biscay, River’s assistant coach who replaced the suspended Marcelo Gallardo.
+“Our team played against the toughest opponents and knew how to overcome them.
+And in the final against our rival we were superior in both matches.”

-After reaching 1-1 after 90 minutes on Sunday, River went ahead when Juan Fernando Quintero scored four minutes into the second half of extra time, and Gonzalo “Pity” Martinez added a third goal in the final minutes of the high-profile “superclasico” at Real Madrid’s Santiago Bernabeu Stadium.
+After reaching 1-1 after 90 minutes on Sunday, River went ahead when Juan Fernando Quintero scored four minutes into the second half of extra time, and Gonzalo “Pity” Martinez added a third goal in the final minutes of the high-profile match.

 Dario Benedetto had opened the scoring in normal time just before halftime for Boca, and Lucas Pratto equalized for River in the 67th.